 - Richmond Community Foundation

 - The Miami Foundation

-Check back soon to learn about the strategies these community foundations and their local partners will employ to raise awareness of the CTC and EITC, tell stories of impact, and help families get their taxes done in high-quality, free settings.
+Check back soon to learn about the strategies these community foundations and their local partners will employ to raise awareness of the CTC and EITC, tell stories of impact, and help families get their taxes prepared in high-quality, non-predatory settings.